 - Fungoni Project: 25km south-east of Dar es Salaam with DFS completed and ready for development

-- Tanga South Project” comprising the Tajiri JORC resources and prospective Pangani tenements, 40km south of the Tanga port in Northern Tanzania, undergoing scoping level assessment.
+- Tanga South Project: comprising the Tajiri JORC resources and prospective Pangani tenements, 40km south of the Tanga port in Northern Tanzania.
 New Sakura discovery (September 2019) awaiting laboratory results.

 - Bagamoyo Project: 40km north of Dar es Salaam, where a large-scale discovery shows significant resource potential from surface

-- Sudi Project, in southern Tanzanian 30km from the port of Mtwara, in JV with Rio Tinto, where mineral sands intersection of 30 meters thick provide a strong target for resource growth
+- Sudi Project: in southern Tanzanian 30km from the port of Mtwara, where mineral sands intersection of 30 meters thick provide a strong target for resource growth.

 With the 2015 acquisition of Jacana Resources, Strandline controls a highly prospective exploration tenure position along the coast of Tanzania, within a major world class mineral sands corridor (see Figure 2).
 These projects are surrounded by some of the world’s major world-class mineral sands mines, located in neighbouring Kenya, Mozambique, Madagascar and South Africa (see Figure 1).